Glo Worm

 Glo Worm is a stuffed toy for young children, designed by Hasbro's Playskool division, and made in Pawtucket, Rhode Island.
 Introduced in 1982, the plush, pajamaed worm body contained a battery-powered device that when squeezed would light up the toy's vinyl head from within, creating a soft glow.

-The original toy, upon release, was such a success that Hasbro released a new Musical Glo Worm, a series of story books, night lights, videos and other merchandise that continued until the early 1990s.
+The original toy, upon release, was such a success that Hasbro released a new Musical Glo Worm and Glo Bug in 1984, and a Glo Butterfly in 1985.
+A series of story books, night lights, videos and other merchandise was also produced until the early 1990s.
 However, in late 2005, the product was criticized for harming children; its plastic head was softened with phthalates, which can be dangerous if swallowed by children.
+The Glo Worm is still made today, although with an updated appearance.

 Glo Friends

-In 1986, Playskool released a number of "Glo"-based toys that glowed but were made of soft vinyl.
-These toys, collectively known as the Glo Friends, were so successful that American fast food chain Wendy's in 1989 also released a series of 13 soft vinyl toys to advertise their chain.
-Their names were: